pkic/pkic.org/content/events/2023/pqc-conference-amsterdam-nl/_index.md

         Breakout:
           title: Lattice-based cryptography
           description: |
             Lattices are underlying three out of the four new PQC standards of the NIST: Kyber, Dilithium and Falcon.
-But what is a lattice ?
-What kind of computation does it involves ?
-What are the challenges related to implementing such schemes ?
+But what is a lattice?
+What kind of computation does it involves?
+What are the challenges related to implementing such schemes?

             This talk aims at giving an overview at the principles of lattice-based cryptography, covering both public key encryption and digital signature.